BitForgeCraftedCode/ImagePerfect/README.md

 ### 📷 Shotwell Import
 - Import existing tags and ratings from Shotwell (if written to images)

-<a id="why-i-built-image-perfect"></a>
-## ❓Why I Built Image Perfect

-I created Image Perfect both as a way to learn desktop application development and to solve personal pain points I experienced with existing photo organizers.
-Many tools struggled with large libraries, relied on tiny thumbnails, used excessive amounts of RAM, and were not great at folder organization.
-Shotwell on Linux came close to meeting my needs, but importing became painfully slow and memory-intensive at scale.
-This project is my solution to those challenges.

 <a id="license"></a>
 ## 🪪 License